Ygfils/Ygfils/README.md

 - 👋 Hi, I’m Daniel Lopes from Brazil
 - 👀 I’m interested in: Automate everything.
-- 🌱 I’m currently learning: shell
+- 🌱 I’m currently learning: shell & vba
+- 🌱 I’m here, to share and learn
 - 📫 How to reach me: Daniel_lopes8@outlook.com

 <!---